ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-vpc-infrastructure.md

     |6                |Allow         |TCP         |10.0.0.0/8, any port     |Any IP, ports 80-80      |n/a      |HTTP                                                        |
     |7                |Deny          |ALL         |Any IP                   |Any IP                   |n/a      |Deny all other outbound traffic                             |
     {: class="simple-tab-table"}
-    {: caption="Table 8.
-Overview of ACL outbound rules for the internet services host" caption-side="bottom"}
+    {: caption="Overview of ACL outbound rules for the internet services host" caption-side="bottom"}
     {: #outboundacl-internetserviceshost}
     {: tab-title="Outbound ACL rules"}
     {: tab-group="Internet-services-host-ACL-rules"}